tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 The Linux kernel has a protection against having too many TCP connections opened at the same time and one may get the *SYN flooding on port* message in the Nginx log.
 In order to avoid these messages, it is necessary to modify the two following parameters.
-It must around 1.5 time the number of WAPT clients.
+It must around 1.5 times the number of WAPT clients.

 .. code-block:: bash